Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: Introduction

 Concurrently, benchmarks within the action understanding domain have begun to recognize the importance of fine-grained detail.
 Pioneering work like FAVOR-Bench~\cite{Favorbench}, has moved beyond event-level labels to probe motion-level perception and the precise temporal sequence of actions.
-However, from an embodied perspective, their approach is limited in two fundamental ways.
+However, from an embodied perspective, their approach is limited in two ways.
 (1) The definition of fine-grained is often not granular enough for physical execution.
-As shown in Fig.~\ref{fig:teaser}, the current annotation simply states ``cut the watermelon with a knife in right hand," yet fails to capture granular execution steps, e.g., ``stabilize the watermelon with the left hand, grip the knife handle with the right hand and then cut down vertically with the blade down."
-(2) It is oriented towards objective video description from a third-person perspective, does not encompass the deep cognitive grounding, such as ``gently lift and drop knife twice" is to fully detach the slice by relying on its own weight.
+As shown in Fig.~\ref{fig:teaser}, the current annotation simply states ``cut the watermelon with a knife in right hand,'' yet fails to capture granular execution sequences, e.g., ``stabilize the watermelon with the left hand, grip the knife handle with the right hand and then cut down vertically with the blade down.''
+(2) It is oriented towards objective video description from a third-person perspective, does not encompass the deep cognitive reasoning underlying surface-level action, such as ``gently lift and drop knife twice'' is to fully detach the slice by relying on its own weight.

-To systematically address these challenges, we first propose cognitive taxonomy, inspired by the rules of Goals, Operators, Methods, and Selectors (GMOS) in human computer interaction~\cite{card2018psychology}, that deconstructs fine-grained action intelligence into four hierarchical tiers: (1) \textit{Physical Interaction}, detailing how an action is physically executed; (2) \textit{Temporal-Causal Relation}, reasoning how actions connect through time and causality; (3) \textit{Intentional Understanding}, inferring why an action is performed; and (4) \textit{Evaluative Judgment}, evaluating how well an action was done and how to improve it if necessary.
+To systematically address these challenges, we first synthesize a hierarchical framework grounded in Norman’s Action Cycle~\cite{norman2013design} that deconstructs fine-grained action intelligence into four hierarchical tiers: (1) \textit{Physical Interaction}, detailing how an action is physically executed (aligned with Normman's Specifying and Performing); (2) \textit{Temporal-Causal Relation}, reasoning how actions connect through time and causality (Normman's Sequencing and Planning); (3) \textit{Intentional Understanding}, inferring why an action is performed (Norman's Goal Formation); and (4) \textit{Evaluative Judgment}, evaluating how well an action was done and how to improve it if necessary (Norman's Comparing Outcome with Goal).
+This structure helps an embodied agent internalize the closed loop among formulation, planning, execution, and feedback from demonstrations, transforming surface-level recognition into cognitive executable knowledge.